MicrosoftDocs/powerapps-docs/powerapps-docs/teams/create-first-app.md

 ### Create your first table

-Data for apps built in Teams lives in Project Oakdale environments as tables.
+Data for apps built in Teams lives in Dataverse for Teams environments as tables.
 Like other data experiences, you can add additional columns to track different attributes of each record before filling up the table with multiple rows of data.

 > [!TIP]
-> To learn about Project Oakdale tables in detail, go to [Overview of Project Oakdale](overview-data-platform.md).
+> To learn about Dataverse for Teams tables in detail, go to [Overview of Dataverse for Teams](overview-data-platform.md).

 To get started creating your first table: